Don’t Dare Call it a Diet!

 You’ll be delighted to know that the first box that Latasha’s products tick is ‘all natural’.
 You won’t find anything artificial or unnecessary in any of her jars or bottles; no matter what WOE you follow, that should be a priority for all of us.
 That means no fillers, no bulking agents, no citric acid, no colours and absolutely NO MSG!!

 Many of Latasha’s products tick multiple boxes and you’ll see the symbols next to each listing.
 Most are suitable for vegetarians, pescatarians, vegans and coeliacs.
-In fact, the company is endorsed by Coeliac Australia as every product is certified gluten and wheat-free.

 Every product on Latasha’s website is accompanied by detailed nutritional information, a list of ingredients and full disclosure about any allergens such as nuts, crustaceans and dairy so you can make an informed decision.